kelseyde/calvin-chess-engine/README.md

 ## Strength

-The first version of Calvin submitted to the CCRL computer chess leaderboards was 2.6.2.
-The table below tracks the strength of subsequent releases in CCRL and on Lichess.
+The table below tracks the strength of release versions, on the CCRL computer chess leaderboards and on Lichess.

 | 	Version	 | 	Release date | [Lichess](https://lichess.org/)	 | 	[CCRL Blitz](https://www.computerchess.org.uk/ccrl/404/)	 |
 | 	:-----:	 | 	:-----:	 | 	:-----:	 | :-----:	 |